carnesen/cli/README.md

 ```
 `assembleCli` is exported separately to make it easier for users to write unit tests for their CLI.
 See [src/\_\_tests\_\_/cli.test.ts](src/__tests__/cli.test.ts) for an example of how to unit test a `@carnesen/cli` CLI.

+## Validation
+This library automatically validates that the passed command-line arguments can be cast to the types specified by the options' `typeName`s.
+Additional validation can be implemented in the bodies of your `action`s.

 ## More information
 This library has a couple dozen unit tests with >98% coverage.
 If you want to see more examples of how it works, [those tests](src/__tests__) would be a good place to start.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## Related
+- [@carnesen/usage-error](https://github.com/carnesen/usage-error): An `Error` class with property "code" set to `'USAGE'`
 - [@carnesen/run-and-exit](https://github.com/carnesen/run-and-exit): Run a function, `console.log` the returned/resolved/thrown/rejected value, and `process.exit`
 - [@carnesen/coded-error](https://github.com/carnesen/coded-error): An enhanced `Error` class with additional properties "code" and "data"
 - [@carnesen/tslint-config](https://github.com/carnesen/tslint-config): TSLint configurations for `@carnesen` projects